 Caldey great for... day trips

-Here’s a great day trip if you’re holidaying in Pembrokeshire: take the boat across from Tenby, to Caldey Island explore the Cistercian monastery, buy some home-made chocolate from the shop, and walk across the fields to a clifftop lighthouse which, together with its partner on distant Lundy Island, guides ships into the Bristol Channel.
+Here’s a great day trip if you’re holidaying in Pembrokeshire: take the boat across from Tenby, to Caldey Island explore the Cistercian monastery, buy some homemade chocolate from the shop, and walk across the fields to the clifftop lighthouse.
+Together with its partner on distant Lundy Island, it guides ships into the Bristol Channel.
 The monastery also organises spiritual retreats for those who want to stay and enjoy a few days of quiet reflection.

 Flat Holm great for... beer

 It’s just five miles (8km) from Cardiff, but over the years Flat Holm has been a saint’s retreat, a haven for pirates and smugglers, a cholera sanatorium, a gun battery, and – to stop ships bumping into it – a good place for a lighthouse.
-You can take a day trip from Cardiff and explore the island - there’s even a tiny pub called the Gull and Leek.
+You can take a day trip from Cardiff and explore the island.
+There’s even a tiny pub here called the Gull and Leek.